fiowro/pmm2-doc/docker.md

 nodes should be easily handled with 16 GB.

 Make sure that the firewall and routing rules of the host do not constrain the *Docker* container.
-For more information, see [https://www.percona.com/doc/percona-monitoring-and-management/faq.html#troubleshoot-connection](How to troubleshoot communication issues between PMM Client and PMM Server).
+For more information, see [How to troubleshoot communication issues between PMM Client and PMM Server](https://www.percona.com/doc/percona-monitoring-and-management/faq.html#troubleshoot-connection).

-For more information about using *Docker*, see the [https://docs.docker.com/](Docker Docs).
+For more information about using *Docker*, see the [Docker Docs](https://docs.docker.com/).

 **Note:** *By default, [https://www.percona.com/doc/percona-monitoring-and-management/faq.html#data-retention](retention) is set to 30 days for Metrics Monitor and to 8 days for PMM Query Analytics.
 Also consider [https://www.percona.com/doc/percona-monitoring-and-management/faq.html#performance-issues](disabling table statistics)? which can greatly decrease Prometheus database size.*